LaravelDaily/course-react-parking/docs/Lesson 9 - Authentication.md

 }
 ```

-If Axios request fails with 401 Unauthenticated error, we call this function with force flag, that means token is already invalid and we do not need to send that request, otherwise we will be cought in an infinite loop.
+If Axios request fails with 401 Unauthenticated error, we call this function with force flag, which means the token is already invalid and we do not need to send that request, otherwise, we will be caught in an infinite loop.

-Finally `isLoggedIn` and `logout` are added to return statement.
+Finally, `isLoggedIn` and `logout` are added to the return statement.

 ```jsx
 return { register, errors, loading, isLoggedIn, logout }